-Operations of the module produce a unified signal.
-Unification is a result of both:

-(1) the branch channel that connects devices and synchronizes timing; and also (2) bodily entrainment of operations.
-Unification by means of bodily entrainment is maintained when channels are later replaced by junctions.
+Operations of the module produce a unified output signal that results from both: (1) the branch channel that connects devices and synchronizes timing; and also (2) bodily entrainment of operations.
 Entrainment in Fig. 22 resembles drumming one's fingers on a table.

-Fig. 23 shows the repertoire of pulse burst signals that are produced by the class of timing device modules using the Fig. 22 design.
+Fig. 23 shows the repertoire of pulse burst signals that are produced by the class of timing device modules based on the Fig. 22 design.
 Bursting devices produce 0, 1, 2, 3 and 4 pulses (depending on the size of the VES), which are unified with the first pulse from the primal timing device.

-This is also the repertoire of signals set forth in § 2 of the Gazer project.
-Those pulse burst signals drive movers.
-Such burst signals are generally produced and processed by VE devices called bursting devices or bursters, to be discussed below in §9.
+This is also the repertoire of signals set forth in § 2 of the Gazer project and in §9 below (bursters).